-These verifications are typically asked to be signed by us or provided on our letterhead or with our email signature before they commit to providing a loan, a government subsidy or health insurance, to name a few examples.
-When these requests to you are made, we encourage you to seek our assistance.
+These verification engagements typically must be signed by us or provided on our letterhead or with our signature before they commit to providing a loan, a government subsidy or health insurance, to name a few examples.
+These engagements are governed by professional standards determined by the AICPA and State Boards of Accountancy.
+When these requests to you are made, we encourage that you seek our assistance.

 Confidential Information and Matters of Solvency

-I am eager to address third-party requests, but there are two types, which come with important caveats: those requiring we provide confidential client information and those related to matters of solvency.
+We typically address two types of third-party requests: those requiring verification of confidential client information and those related to matters of solvency.